emeric-martineau/rust-prepack-ide/README.md

 To build image, run `build.sh` script and wait because, it takes long time :)

+Editor, if need, is download in root directory to avoid download at each build.

 ## Run container

 To run Atom, run `run.sh` script.